-CAUTION: Do not pry upwards from the edge near the vents, at the top side of the base cover, as it damages the base cover.
+CAUTION: Do not slide the scribe through the edge of the top side of the base cover as it damages the latches inside the base cover.
 3. Pry open the top side of the base cover and continue working on the left, right and, bottom sides to open the base cover.
 4. Lift the base cover from the left and right sides and remove the base cover off the palm-rest and keyboard assembly.